Threat management in the digital business age

 Once you identify that you are using technology that poses a threat, you can determine whether or not you have a risk and consequently need to determine how this risk should be mitigated or remediated.
 Security flaws are constantly addressed by the vendors who issue security patches and updates on an ongoing basis.
 In even modestly sized networks, making sure that all assets are running all the security patches can be a nightmare.
 A single host that is missing patches or that didn’t get patches installed correctly can compromise the security of the network.
 All that patching is naught if you are not patching the right things.

 Not every threat can be mitigated with a patch.
 Some might require an upgrade to a new version and that isn’t necessarily easy.
 Some might not have a technology solution at all.
-So you might end up accepting certain risks associated with technology threats for an interim period, create plans to migrate off a certain technology that is exposing technology threats or take special precautionary measures to contain the risk, e.g., run the application in a separate domain or even a demilitarized zone, use only for internally facing applications or similar.
+So you might end up accepting certain risks associated with technology threats for an interim period.
+In this time, you would create plans to migrate off a certain technology that is exposing technology threats.
+You would also need to take special precautionary measures to contain the risk, e.g., run the application in a separate domain or even a demilitarized zone.
 Sometimes it is just not possible to fix a vulnerability—be it due to the lack of a patch, a business process impediment or incompatibilities.
 At that point, for whatever reason, you may have to live with those residual vulnerabilities.
 It’s important to realize that mitigation is often just as useful as remediation—and sometimes it’s your only option.
 But trying to understand how these vulnerabilities can be mitigated makes threat management difficult.

 Alfabet’s solution for threat management